dandekarsneha07/asic-design-class/README.md

 Placement in ASIC design is the step where standard cells (like logic gates and flip-flops) are positioned on the chip layout based on the floorplan.
 This stage directly affects the chip’s performance, timing, area, and power efficiency.
 Placement can be divided into two main stages: global placement and detailed placement.

+-> Congestion aware placement

+Congestion-aware placement refers to the process of positioning cells on the chip layout while considering potential routing congestion.
+The goal is to place cells in such a way that the interconnects (wires) connecting them can be routed efficiently, without excessive overlap or interference that could lead to design rule violations, signal delays, or even physical errors.

+-> Timing aware placement

+Timing-aware placement focuses on ensuring that the cells are placed in a way that optimizes the chip’s timing performance.
+The objective is to minimize the delay along critical signal paths (often referred to as critical paths) to meet the required timing constraints (setup and hold times).

+-> Command
 ```ruby
 # Congestion aware placement by default
 run_placement